In the past, Carbrooke had four, possibly five, pubs.

-With the closure of its village pubs, Carbrooke lacked such an amenity for many years, but during 1990’s the Village Club, installed a ‘snug’, in the Village Hall, and opened a bar which opens Friday evenings, some Sunday afternoons and for events.
+With the closure of its village pubs, Carbrooke lacked such an amenity for many years, but during the 1990s, the Village Club installed a ‘snug’ in the Village Hall and opened a bar that operates on Friday evenings, some Sunday afternoons, and during events.

 Closed in 1969.
 It had a Full License.